-Non-cash interest expense related to Liability related to sale of future royalties in 2019 and 2018 results from accretion of the liability related to sale of future royalties.
-We anticipate that this non-cash interest expense will increase in the future primarily due to increased accretion over time.
+Non-cash interest expense related to the RPI Liability related to sale of future royalties in 2020, 2019 and 2018 results from accretion of the liability related to sale of future royalties.
+This non-cash interest expense will continue to increase until omecamtiv mecarbil is commercialized and we start paying royalties to RPI in excess of the interest being accreted.